-8.0 Remunerate fairly and responsibly A listed entity should pay director remuneration sufficient to attract and retain high quality directors and design its executive remuneration to attract, retain and motivate high quality senior executives and to align their interests with the creation of value for security holders.
-8.1 The board of a listed entity should: 3.5 Comply a) Have a remuneration committee which: Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director and disclose: 3) The charter of the committee; 4) The members of the committee; and 5) As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b) If it does not have a remuneration committee disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-8.2 A listed entity should separately disclose its policies and practices 2.16 Comply regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
-8.3 A listed entity which has an equity-based remuneration scheme should: 3.5.4 Comply a) Have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and b) Disclose that policy or a summary of it.
+Principle ASX Corporate governance Principles and Best Practice Recommendations CGCS Reference Compliance 8.1 The board of a listed entity should: 3.5 Comply a) Have a remuneration committee which: Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director and disclose: 3) The charter of the committee; 4) The members of the committee; and As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or 3.1 b) If it does not have a remuneration committee disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
+2.16 Comply 8.3 A listed entity which has an equity-based remuneration scheme should: 3.5.4 Comply a) Have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and b) Disclose that policy or a summary of it.